Almost felt like I was dining

 The works of Jaume Plensa were in a dimly lit space, with the nineteen stainless steel structures suspended above the floor.

-The lighting allowed a lacy shadow under each, begging the question: were the shadows a deliberate part of the display or a artifacts?
+The lighting allowed a lacy shadow under each, begging the question: were the shadows a deliberate part of the display or artifacts?

 "Talking Continents" provided a cool, reflective site to consider the many languages represented and the art of communication as a tool which can separate, but can also unite.